eliotk/meetandroid-softserial/README.md

 Usage
 -----

-Declared MeetAndroid in the Arduino sketch:
+Declare MeetAndroid in the Arduino sketch:

 	MeetAndroid meetAndroid(3,2, 57600); // using digital pins 3 (Rx) and 2(Tx) for SoftwareSerial at a baud
 										 // rate of 57600